Lanzaa/crafting-interpreters/notes.ch01.md

 ### Q. What language do I want to use to implement?

-The book uses Java as the main language, but I don't want to.
+The first half of the book is an interpreter in Java (jlox).
+However I don't want to use Java.

 #### Options: